 My Relationship work came much later after recognizing that many clients from all walks of life had one thing in common, loneliness, sadness and a want to be happy and predominantly it was around their close relationships, from partners to work colleagues, family and friends, all affecting our mental health.
 I was lucky enough to be offered training at what is classed as an internationality recognized institution for Couple Counselling, Tavistock in London.

-Q Is Relationship Counselling just for couples, or people in relationships.
+Q: Is Relationship Counselling just for couples, or can single people see you?